dotnet-presentations/blazor-workshop/docs/05-checkout-with-validation.md

 As you can probably guess, the `<button>` no longer triggers `PlaceOrder` directly.
 Instead, the button just asks the form to be submitted.
 And then the form decides whether or not it's valid, and if it is, *then* it will call `PlaceOrder`.

-Try it out: you should no longer be able to submit an invalid form, and you'll see validation messages (albeit unattractive ones).
+Try it out: you should no longer be able to submit an invalid form, and you'll see validation messages (albeit unattractive ones) where you placed the `ValidationSummary`.

 ![Validation summary](https://user-images.githubusercontent.com/1874516/77242430-9d47b480-6bbb-11ea-96ef-8865468375fb.png)